Mammalian Value Systems: Introduction

 \section{Introduction}

-Artificial intelligence, a term coined in the 1950's at the now famous Dartmouth Conference, has come to have a widespread impact on the modern world \citep{russell2003artificial, nilsson2009quest}.
+Artificial intelligence, a term coined in the 1950's at the now famous Dartmouth Conference, has come to have a widespread impact on the modern world \cite{russell2003artificial, nilsson2009quest}.
 If we broaden the phrase to include all software, and in particular, software responsible for the control and operation of physical machinery, planning and operations management, or other tasks requiring sophisticated information processing, then it goes without saying that artificial intelligence has become a critical part of the infrastructure supporting modern human society.
-Indeed, prominent venture capitalist Mark Andresseen famously wrote that ``software is eating the world,'' in reference to the ubiquitous deployment of software systems across all industries and organizations, and the corresponding growth of the financial investment into software companies \citep{andreessen2011software}. \\
+Indeed, prominent venture capitalist Mark Andresseen famously wrote that ``software is eating the world,'' in reference to the ubiquitous deployment of software systems across all industries and organizations, and the corresponding growth of the financial investment into software companies \cite{andreessen2011software}. \\

 Nonetheless, there is a fundamental gap between the abilities of the most sophisticated software-based control systems today and the capacities of a human child or even many animals.
 Our AI systems have yet to display the capacity for learning, creativity, independent thought and discovery that define human intelligence.
 It is a near-consensus position, however, that at some point in the future, we will be able to create software-based agents whose cognitive capacities rival those of human beings.
-While there is substantial variability in researchers' forecasts about the time-horizons of the critical breakthroughs and the consequences of achieving human-level artificial intelligence, there it is little disagreement that it is an attainable milestone \citep{muller2016future}. \\
+While there is substantial variability in researchers' forecasts about the time-horizons of the critical breakthroughs and the consequences of achieving human-level artificial intelligence, there it is little disagreement that it is an attainable milestone \cite{muller2016future, 2017arXiv170508807G}.\footnote{There have been a number of prominent thinkers who have expressed strongly conservative viewpoints about AI timelines.
+See, for example, commentaries by David Deutsch, Rodney Brooks, and Douglas Hofstadter \cite{brooks2017, deutsch2012, hofstadter_skeptic}.} \\